Pharmacy Residency Program

 Sara Weeder-Korus is a Clinical Pharmacist Practitioner practicing in Chronic Disease Management and Hematology/Oncology.
 Sara earned her PharmD from Creighton University in 2008 and completed a PGY-1 Pharmacy Residency at the Grand Island, Nebraska VA Medical Center in 2009.
 She joined VA Eastern Kansas in 2009 and earned BCPS certification in 2013.
 She has previously served as a clinical pharmacist and preceptor in acute medicine before transitioning back to Ambulatory Care in 2014.
 She currently precepts residents in chronic disease management.
 She may be contacted via email at email@example.com.

 Melissa Bigham graduated from the University of Missouri – Kansas City School of Pharmacy in 2014.
 Subsequently, she completed her PGY-1 Pharmacy Residency with VA Eastern Kansas Healthcare System.
-Dr. Bigham now serves as a geriatric clinical pharmacist at VAEKHCS – Leavenworth working with residents of the Community Living Center and as a member of the geriatric primary care (Geri-PACT) team.
+Dr. Chapman is a Home-Based Primary Care (HBPC) Clinical Pharmacy Practitioner.
+She is one of our PGY1 HBPCPGY1 Preceptors at VAEKHCS Leavenworth, working with residents of the Community Living Center and as a member of the geriatric primary care (Geri-PACT) team.
 She supplements her clinical role with involvement in the Dementia Steering Committee and the Community Living Center’s Quality Committee.
 Dr. Bigham was also a contributing author for a chapter on Human Microbiome and Aging in Nutrition and Functional Foods for Healthy Aging.
 Melissa co-precepts for the Drug Information & Teaching rotation and may be contacted at Melissa.Bigham@va.gov

 Tracy Jo (TJ) McCombs, PharmD, PhD